 Understanding Aggravating Factors in a DUI Charge

 There are several factors which can aggravate, or increase, a DUI charge in Pennsylvania.
-The prosecution may decide to include a number of these factors in the charges, thereby increasing the potential consequences.
-The task for a DUI defense attorney is to take away these aggravating factors one at a time, until there are few if any remaining.
+The prosecution may decide to include a number of these factors in the charges, thereby increasing the severity of your potential consequences.

 Aggravating factors include: